 The unit must pass the HQS inspection on or before the effective date of the HAP contract.
+The HRA will not grant weather deferments.

 The HRA will not rely on alternative inspections and will conduct an HQS inspection for each unit prior to executing a HAP contract with the owner.